 In the foreign trade policy theory, interesting are the reviews of Alt, Frieden, Gilligan, Rodrik, and Rogowski (1996) and Nelson (1988) about the demand for trade policy in terms of the theoretical importance of factor specificity.
 Factor specificity refers to the ease with which factors (land, labor, and capital) can move from one sector to another in an economy.
 The two dominant approaches to explaining the demand side of trade policy used radically different assumptions about the specificity of factors.
 The Heckscher-Ohlin model, used by Rogowski (1989) in his seminal contribution Commerce and Coalitions, assumes very low-factor specificity.
 The low specificity of factors means that factor returns are equalized throughout a region's economy.
-Producers should export goods that intensively use their abundant factors and import goods that intensively use their scarce factors, with the result that owners of abundant factors will favor free trade and owners of scarce factors will favor protectionism.
+Producers should export goods that intensively use their abundant factors will favor free trade and owners of scarce factors will favor protectionism.
 Trade policy coalitions will therefore be organized along factor or class lines.
 On the other hand, the Ricardo-Viner assumes that some factors are stuck in their present uses.
 Therefore, factor returns are not equalized throughout a region's economy, but are industry-specific.
 Trade policy coalitions should form along the lines of exporting versus import-competing industries.